 'He, er, he called you a two-timing slut,' she told my feet.

 'That remark simply shows what a two-faced bastard he is,' I said.
-'Fucking hell, Vicky, twenty-four hours ago I walked in on slimy Simon—the man I've been with for eighteen months—shagging another girl.
+'Fucking hell, Vicki, twenty-four hours ago I walked in on slimy Simon—the man I've been with for more than a year—shagging another girl.
 This morning, I met a boy I hadn't seen since I was eleven, and he was nice enough to let me take my anger out on him.
 And he listened to me ranting and swearing and complaining about my two-timing twat of an ex-boyfriend.
 Okay, I gave James a kiss or two, but I haven't done more than that.
 But even if I had, Simon did it first.'
 I stopped, because I realised that my protestations were unnecessary, and beginning to sound like self-justification.

 'Shall I put the kettle on?'
 Vicki asked.
 'I'm quite capable of filling it with fresh water.
 Or would you rather I left even that job to you?'

 'You can put the kettle on while I nip to the loo, Vicki,' I said.
 'But I'll make the tea.
 It's time for a Ceylon Orange Pekoe, I think.
 Would you care to join me?'

 'Yes, please,' she said.
 'Do you want to talk?'

 'I think that I do, yes,' I told her as I followed her upstairs into our flat.
 'I should really tell somebody my version of events.'
 We walked through the flower-festooned living room and into the kitchen.
 I left her running the tap, as I headed for the bathroom.

 By the time I'd finished my ablutions, the kettle was approaching its second boiling.